CharlBest/Smart-Home/README.md

 * Run locally not in the cloud.
 You own the data especially with video and audio
 * All actions in UI/app should also be accessible via voice and/or traditional way [Snips](https://docs.snips.ai/articles/platform/satellites)
 * Everything should be cordless and wireless charge via [Qi Wireless Charging Receiver Patches]().
+* All wires should be hidden from sight and never visible.
 * All consumables should be tracked like waste, electricity and water consumption conversely also track all generation like solar energy, wind energy and rainfall capture
 * Paperless
 * Rethink everything.
 Is it necessary?